MaastrichtU-IDS/knowledge-collaboratory/frontend/README.md

 ## 🚀 Production deployment

-🤖 There is a GitHub Action workflow to automatically build and deploy the website to GitHub Pages.
+🤖 There is a GitHub Action workflow to automatically build and deploy the website to GitHub Pages

 Build it locally, generating static pages in `dist/`: